aphonologist/hs-ties/README.md

 ## Operations

-There are five operations implemented grouped under three categories:
+There are six operations implemented grouped under three categories:

-* Change: a->b and b->a
+* Change: a -> b and b -> a
-* Insert: 0->b
+* Insert: 0 -> b
 * Footing: s -> (S) and ss -> (SS) [s and S represent unparsed and parsed syllables]
+* Metathesis: xy -> yx [x and y represent any characters]

 ## Gen